-Due to the COVID-19 pandemic, both our Washington, D.C. and Indianapolis offices will be hosting a remote internship program this spring.
+Due to the COVID-19 pandemic, both our Washington, D.C. and Indianapolis offices are currently hosting a remote internship program.
 We are adhering to guidance issued by the House Attending Physician, CDC, and state and local governments, including travel advisories and shelter-at-home directives.
 This is to ensure the health and safety of all.
-We will be evaluating the feasibility of an in-person summer program.
 Thank you.

 In my Washington, DC office, internships run throughout the fall, spring and summer semesters for college students.
 The hours are flexible to accommodate students' hectic course schedules, but generally run 9:00 a.m. to 5:00 p.m.